 The company reported first-quarter sales of €5.85 billion (US$7.63 billion), down 20 percent year-on-year, and a net loss of €272 million, smaller than the year-earlier loss of €928 million.

 Nokia sold a total of 61.9 million mobile phones during the first quarter, of which 6.1 million were smartphones (including 5.6 million Lumia devices).
 A year earlier, it sold 82.7 million phones, of which 11.9 million smartphones, and more than 2 million of those were Lumia devices.
 (Nokia does not categorize phones in its Asha range, even the touch-screen models, as smartphones.)

-Since a year ago, Lumia's fortunes have gone up and down: Nokia sold 4 million in the second quarter; 2.9 million in the third quarter and 4.4 million in the fourth.
-But the increase seen during the first quarter is good news, according to Geoff Blaber, analyst at CCS Insight.
+Since then, Lumia's fortunes have gone up and down: Nokia sold 4 million in the second quarter; 2.9 million in the third quarter and 4.4 million in the fourth.
+But the increase seen during the first quarter is good news, according to Blaber.

 "This is undoubtedly a sign that its moving in the right direction," Blaber said.

 The timing of this sales boost is critical because of the pressure Nokia's mobile phones have come under, as overall unit sales dropped by 25 percent.
 It is clear that Series 40-based phones, and the Asha range in particular, are coming under pressure from Android, according to Blaber.

 "This is the first quarter in a very long time where the smartphone business is showing more positive signs than the mobile phone business," Blaber said.

 Nokia is aware of the problems.

 "Our Mobile Phones business faces a difficult competitive environment, and we are taking tactical actions and bringing new innovation to market to address our challenges," it said in a statement.